drand/website/docs/docs/security-model.md

 The DKG protocol model follows the one from the Pedersen's protocol.
 [Gennaro's paper](https://www.researchgate.net/publication/225722958_Secure_Distributed_Key_Generation_for_Discrete-Log_Based_Cryptosystems) explains the protocol and its assumptions.

-**Synchronous Network**: A packet sent from an online node reaches its destination in a bounded amount of time.
-Drand realizes this assumption by the usage of timeouts during the DKG protocol.
+**Synchronous Network**: A packet sent from an online node reaches its destination in a bounded amount of time. drand realizes this assumption by the usage of timeouts during the DKG protocol.

 **Synchronized Clocks**: All nodes must have roughly synchronized clocks (less